davidackerman/EM_aligner/doc/doc_fine.md

 [1] A Renderer collection of roughly aligned (contiguous) sections exists as regularizer (starting value).
 [2] A full set of one or more point-match collections exists, that encompasses point-matches across and within sections.

-## Option 1: Solve fine-alignment from within a Matlab session [Affine only]
+## Option 1: Solve fine-alignment from within a Matlab session

 Calculates an affine solution for a volume